baby laying on mother's chest during golden hour

 Breastfed babies aren’t satisfied and wake up a lot

 Actually, breastfed babies sleep very well because they’re satisfied and sleep safely.
 How are they sleeping safely?
 Because breastfed babies are wakeful, they can be checked on and fed during critical times to avoid SIDS.
 These babies are also satisfied because they’re getting more connection with parents through a 24-hour day, not just an 8-hour day with nothing at night.
-Artificial breastmilk/formula takes longer for a baby’s body to digest and has sleep-inducing properties in it that create deeper sleep, but when it comes to newborns you actually don’t want deep sleep for safety reasons.
+Artificial breastmilk/formula takes longer for a baby’s body to digest and has sleep-inducing properties in it that create deeper sleep.
+But when it comes to newborns, you actually don’t want deep sleep for safety reasons.
+I talk about the myths of infant sleep in this podcast episode.

 Leave a Reply